Columbus Attractions for Kids

 Bay Ave. and 11th St. Columbus

-A 15-mile trail along the banks of the Chattahoochee River that provides an excellent facility to bilk, in-line skate, jog or just take a leisurely stroll and enjoy the scenery.
+Let your kids RUN!
+The Chattahoochee Riverwalk is a 15-mile trail along the banks of the Chattahoochee River.
+It is an excellent place to walk, in-line skate, jog or just take a leisurely stroll and enjoy the scenery.
+Your kids will have a blast counting turtles, climbing on the rocks, spotting Blue Herons, and watching the boats navigate the whitewater rapids.
 The RiverWalk is one of the most attractive and inspiring urban experiences in Georgia.
 There are three historical walking or driving tours around downtown Columbus: Uptown (business district), the Historic District and High Uptown (residential districts).
 Brochures and self-guided tours are available at the Columbus Convention and Visitors Bureau.

 Coca-Cola Space Science Center